bshreyas26/Go-Projects/README.md

 **What's Inside?**

-Web Applications: Projects showcasing web development using Go's net/http package and frameworks.
+**Web Applications**: Projects showcasing web development using Go's net/http package and frameworks.

-CLI Tools: Command-line tools for automation or utility tasks.
+**CLI Tools**: Command-line tools for automation or utility tasks.

-Data Processing: Scripts and applications for data manipulation and processing.
+**Data Processing**: Scripts and applications for data manipulation and processing.

-API Development: RESTful APIs built with Go.
+**API Development**: RESTful APIs built with Go.

-Concurrency Examples: Demonstrations of Go's goroutines and channels.
+**Concurrency Examples**: Demonstrations of Go's goroutines and channels.

-Error Handling: Examples of robust error management and debugging.
+**Error Handling**: Examples of robust error management and debugging.

-Others: Miscellaneous projects covering unique challenges and solutions in Go.
+**Others**: Miscellaneous projects covering unique challenges and solutions in Go.

 **Why This Repository?**